 Key Largo Existing Management Area

-In 1960, the State of Florida dedicated the Atlantic waters off Key Largo as John Pennekamp Coral Reef State Park, extending protection from nearshore waters out to the seaward edge of the bank reefs.
+The waters off Key Largo are known for stands of elkhorn and large mounds of star and brain corals.
+These reefs have served as an example of marine protected areas for decades.
+In 1960, the state of Florida dedicated the Atlantic waters off Key Largo as John Pennekamp Coral Reef State Park, extending protection from nearshore waters out to the seaward edge of the bank reefs.
 In 1974, the state sea limit changed to three nautical miles offshore, prompting the federal designation of the Key Largo National Marine Sanctuary in 1975.